Utetheisa pulchella: Distribution and habitat

-This common widespread species can be found in most of Europe (as a migrant), in the Afrotropical realm, in North Africa, in the Near East and Central Asia, in the western Indomalayan realm (not known east of Myanmar.)
+This common widespread species can be found in most of Europe (as a migrant), in the entire Afrotropical realm, North Africa, in the Near East and Central Asia, in the western Indomalayan realm (not known east of Myanmar.)
 In the United Kingdom it is only a sporadic migrant.
 These moths inhabit dry open places, meadows, shrublands, grasslands and parks.

 Description

 The wingspan of Utetheisa pulchella can reach 29–42 mm.
 The front wings are narrow, white or cream coloured with a variable pattern of numerous small black spots located between the larger-sized bright red spots.
 Sometimes the red spots are merged to transversal bands.
 The hindwings are wide, white, with an irregular black border along the outer edge and two black markings in the middle of the cell.
 The head and thorax range from cream colour to buff yellow, with the same pattern as the wings.
 The antennae are long and monofiliform.
 The abdomen is smooth, with a white background.

 Caterpillars are warty, dark brown or greyish, with tufts of greyish hairs, an orange crossline on each segment, a wide whitish line along the back and two other lateral white lines.